junkuna/California-Real-Estate/README.md

 ## Project Overview

-This project aims to develop a machine learning model to estimate the **final sales price (close price)** of residential single-family properties in California.
-The model will use only features that are available to an end user interested in estimating the current value of any property, regardless of whether it is for sale.
-Our solution is akin to building our own version of Zillow’s Zestimate, focusing strictly on features that a consumer could reasonably provide or look up.
+This project develops an Automated Valuation Model (AVM) to estimate the final sale price (ClosePrice) of single-family residential properties in California.

+The goal is to build a model that can estimate property value for both on-market and off-market properties, similar in concept to Zillow's Zestimate.
+Therefore, the predictive features are limited to information that would reasonably be available for a property regardless of whether it is currently listed for sale.

+The project progresses from data preprocessing and exploratory data analysis to baseline linear regression, tree-based ensemble models, gradient boosting, and quantile regression for prediction uncertainty.

 ---